cdli-gh/annodoc/index.md

 	1	mu	mu	year	0	root
 	2	ab-ús-sa	'a-b-'ús-Ø-'a	VP-3N.OO-be.next.to-3N.S/DO-NOM	1	amod

-Semantically, the following would be `acl` but as the verb has no overtly realized arguments, we consider that as `amod`.
+Semantically, the following would be `acl` but as the verb has no overtly realized arguments, we annotate that as `amod`.

 	# Jagersma, Chap.
 27 (65)
 	# ‘on to the field which he has seized’